thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 To invoke our REST Endpoint `getAuthor` of the Authors microservice we use the `RestClientBuilder` from MicroProfile to create our REST Client.

-Here we use the defined Interface `AuthorTestClient.class` and the builder returns a object instance of the `AuthorTestClient`.
+Here we use the defined Interface `AuthorTestClient.class` and the RestClientBuilder returns a object instance of the `AuthorTestClient`.

 ```java
 final AuthorTestClient authorClient = RestClientBuilder.newBuilder().baseUri(baseURI).build(AuthorTestClient.class);